projectcalico/calico/README.md

 # Calico packaging

-This repo supports building Debian and RPM packages for the current master of networking-calico, and publishing the RPM packages.
+This repo supports building and publishing Debian and RPM packages for the current master of networking-calico.

 -  To build RPMs: `make rpm`